ScanMountGoat/ArcExplorer/README.md

 # ArcExplorer
 A file browser for Smash Ultimate's data.arc file.
+Open an ARC file using File > Open ARC or Ctrl + O on the keyboard.
+Only more recent versions of the data.arc are supported.
+Folders or individual files can be extracted by right clicking the folder or file and selecting extract.

 # Installation - TODO